 One of these journalists, as it happens, is Ed Vuillamy – all unkempt and sweary in a pantomime performance by Rhys Ifans, He is lots of fun, but works more as light relief while other people drag the plot forward.

-Unlike their management, the Observer’s staff almost universally support the paper’s campaign for the still anonymous Katharine, even though the party bosses keep reiterating the party’s pro-war stance.
+Unlike their management, the Observer’s staff almost universally support the paper’s campaign for the still anonymous Katharine, even though the paper bosses keep reiterating their pro-war stance.
 Then an office junior puts an article through a spell check and the lack of US-American spelling is taken as proof that the memo is a fake.
 The suits regain control.

 Katherine is by now unwilling to let the story disappear.
 She confesses and is immediately jailed.
 The State falls on her with its full force.
 Her husband is nearly deported and the Official Secrets Act is dragged out to prevent her from even talking to her lawyers about the case.